 Both covers are mainly written on an employee group basis, the latter as a rider to group Personal Accident (PA) policies.
 Although the market statistics are difficult to interpret, it seems that lump sum riders are more common.

-Forty percent of companies provide additional medical insurance, and currently the best benefit on the market provides all employees treatment in 500+ clinics.
-Small companies may pay premiums for dependents, however larger companies offer employee rates to dependents that the employee covers.
+Forty percent of companies provide additional medical insurance.
+Small companies may pay premiums for dependents, however, larger companies offer employee rates to dependents that the employee covers.

 Paid Time Off